MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/upgrade-distribution-lists.md

 5. On the information dialog, choose **Yes** to confirm the upgrade.
 The process begins immediately.
 Depending on the size and number of DLs you're upgrading, the process can take minutes or hours.<br/>If the distribution list can't be upgraded, a dialog appears saying so.
 See [Which distribution lists cannot be upgraded?](#which-distribution-lists-cannot-be-upgraded).

-6. If you're upgrading multiple distribution lists, use the drop down to filter which distribution lists have been upgraded.
+6. If you're upgrading multiple distribution lists, use the drop-down list to filter which distribution lists have been upgraded.
 If the list isn't complete, wait a while longer and then choose **Refresh** to see what's been successfully upgraded.<br/>There's no notice that tells you when the upgrade process has completed for all DLs you selected.
 You can figure this out by looking to see what's listed under **Available for upgrade** or **Upgraded DLs**.

 7. If you selected a DL for upgrade, but it's still appears on the page as Available to upgrade, then it failed to upgrade.
 See [What to do if the upgrade doesn't work](#what-to-do-if-the-upgrade-doesnt-work).